StuartJO/FasterMatchingIndex/README.md

 No. They will give different results as I showed above, but so long as the same calculation is being used throughout the analysis, it should be ok (and to clarify, if you have been using generative models to date you have almost certainly been implementing the connectivity profiles definition).
 The measures are _almost_ perfectly correlated, and are clearly monotonically related.
 On average, normalised overlapping neighbourhood definition gives an answer 66.7% lower than the connectivity profiles definition
  (so there is likely some non-linear mathematical relationship between them, but I am not going to figure that out).

 The different definitions may affect how you discuss this measure though.
-The code I provided does the connectivity profiles definition by default, but does allow for the normalised overlapping neighbourhood definition to be done as well (note this is only done for the "matching.m" function, all the generative modelling functions at current can only use the connectivity profiles formulation).
+The code I provided does the connectivity profiles definition by default, but does allow for the normalised overlapping neighbourhood definition to be done as well (note this is only done for the matching.m function, all the generative modelling functions at current can only use the connectivity profiles formulation).

 ## I would like to incorporate these new ways of computing the matching index into my own code, is there an easy way to do this?

 Good news!
 I have written code which allows you to do this!
 The inputs and outputs should be very similar to what the BCT/Betzel implementation used (and is in a similar format to the code I wrote for my [paper](https://www.science.org/doi/10.1126/sciadv.abm6127))

 I have it for the multiplicative and additive formulation of the generative network model.
+See the scripts matchingSpeedTest.m and additiveSpeedTest.m for examples

 ## Wow this is so great, you're amazing Stuart